How to make money as a kid?

 Your parents may have given you daily or weekly chores that aren’t paid.
 So how do you earn money by doing chores?

-To earn money, you can ask your parents if they’ll be willing to pay you for doing extra chores above and beyond your existing ones.
+To earn money, you can ask your parents if they’d be willing to pay you for doing extra chores above and beyond your existing ones.

 Explain to them how it will help you save money.
 You can offer to do these tasks regularly and get paid a weekly rate for example.